maveniverse/site-001/content/en/docs/njord/configuration/_index.md

 ## Njord properties

-Njord applies following "precedence" rule to calculate effective (configuration) properties:
+Njord merges properties from the following sources to calculate effective (configuration) properties:
-* Maven system properties
+1. Maven system properties (from Java system properties and environment variables)
-* Njord system-wide properties (sourced from `~/.njord/njord.properties`)
+2. Njord system-wide properties (from `~/.njord/njord.properties`)
+3. Server configuration, **only for some properties which are annotated below** (from effective server with the given server id in [`settings.xml`](https://maven.apache.org/settings.html))
-* Maven project properties (if present)
+4. Maven project properties (if present)
-* Maven user properties
+5. Maven user properties

 This implies, that if you want to define for example `njord.dryRun` property, you can achieve it in multiple ways: it is possible even to have it in (effective) Project properties set by some profile.
 But be warned: in this example case, the